Ashishjob/Freshman-Advice/README.md

     * This is a growing club too, and I’m not fully sure what they focus on, but they have cool workshops and events to learn more things
     * [Discord Link](https://discord.gg/ekQ3KyQw)
 * **Cougarettes:**
-    * Don’t really know much about this club at all, but they also offer competitions for the Data Structures Extra Credit too
     * [Discord Link](https://discord.gg/ekQ3KyQw)
 * **FITP (Future Information Technology Professionals):**
     * Don’t know much about this club tbh, but they look into concepts such as Cybersecurity and Information Technology overall